-The Modify Data Area tool from the TIN Editor defines the TIN by designating which triangles participate inside or outside of the data area.
+The Modify Data Area tool from the TIN Editor tools defines the TIN by designating which triangles participate inside or outside of the data area.
 Triangles that are inside represent the TIN's interpolation zone whereas triangles that are outside represent areas of no data.
-Select the Modify Data Area button to open the Modify TIN Data Area dialog window.
+Select the Modify Data Area button to open the Modify TIN Data Area dialog box.

 From this dialog box, you can indicate whether you will select individual triangles by pointing at them or if you intend to select groups of triangles that are inside a digitized polygon.
 For these selected triangles, you can then indicate whether to make them inside or outside or to switch their current state with a toggle button.

-Allows you to manually select the TIN triangle to modify.
+Manually select the TIN triangle to modify.

-Allows you to select the TIN triangles that are within or cross the digitized polygon.
+Select the TIN triangles that are within or cross the digitized polygon.

 Completely within polygon

 Modify the TIN triangles that are completely within a digitized polygon only.
 Triangles that are not completely within the digitized polygon will not be considered in the analysis.

 There are three Mask options to update the display of the triangles: